 Trampled underfoot

-These leaves have chosen to lie down and die on the tow-path where, instead of the slow peaceful end that they might have expected they will be subject to the constant hammering of boots and tyres and be trammelled in to the mud.
+These leaves have chosen to lie down and die on the towpath where, instead of the slow peaceful end that they might have expected, they will be subject to the constant hammering of boots and tyres and will eventually be trammelled into the mud.
 They deserve better.

 1 December 2011